 After familiarizing yourself with all that marketing terminology, you realize just how vast the concept of digital advertising is and how hard it is to get traffic, generate leads and what have you.

-However, there are tons of great sources out there and with the potential to work incredibly well for you.
+That being said, there are tons of great sources out there with the potential to grow your traffic and revenue.
 The odds are in your favor, and whatever your niche, there’s a platform for you.
 You just need to figure out what you’re willing to spend your money on.

 Here’s our pick of 20 great sources of traffic and advertising that are actually worth the investment!

 Google is most popular search engine in the world.
 And yes, this one was incredibly obvious, but it had to be said, nevertheless.
 When you consider the devices your audience uses, you know that Google has its finger in almost every metaphorical pie out there.

 You’ve got so many advertising options to choose from, as well as a relatively low cost per click rate.